aris-bunnyshell/demo-books/README.md

 Its purpose is to illustrate how you can quickly get started with Bunnyshell.

 Summary of app functional requirements:
-- Each Book has id, title, description, availability statuss.
+- Each Book has id, title, description, availability statusss.
 - We can create, retrieve, update, delete Books.
 - There is a Search bar for searching Books by titlee.